-First published in the City Natural Therapies January 2010 Newsletter.
+This recipe was first published in the January 2010 Newsletter.
 Don’t want to miss out on great recipes, thoughtful articles and health tips?
 Sign up for the free e-newsletter.

 For just a couple of delightful months of the year Melbournians are treated to a glut of mangoes.
 Unlike our tropical neighbours, this fruit tree doesn’t grow in our backyards and the season is fleeting.
 On the upside, it coincides with Christmas!